Skip to content

 totalReclaimed: Atomic[int]

-proc reclaimerThread() {.thread.} =
+proc epochDriverThread() {.thread.} =

-## Background thread that periodically attempts reclamation.
+## Background thread that periodically advances the global epoch.

 while not shouldStop.load(moAcquire):